francescomascari/francescomascari.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/) in Milan.
+I am currently working a PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/) in Milan.

 ## Research Interests
 - Bayesian Nonparametrics